FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Methodology

 \subsection{Dynamic Gaussian Flow Analysis}

-Unlike~\cite{zhu2025motiongs} establishing the relationship between camera motion and optical flow by utilizing the backprojection of 3D points, we analytically decouple dynamic Gaussian flow under instantaneous motion into optical flow and camera motion via differential analysis with alpha composition.
+Our insight is that the dynamic Gaussian flow under instantaneous motion can be analytically decoupled from optical flow and camera motion via differential analysis with alpha composition.
 Considering a dynamic scene with interactive objects as shown in~\cref{fig:dynamic_gaussian}, the camera and 3D Gaussians hold separate velocities in consecutive frames $0$ and $t$.
-Assuming a dynamic 3D Gaussian $G_i$ with velocity $\boldsymbol{v}^\text{GS}$, it is projected as image measurement $g_i$ under the constant camera instantaneous motion by translation velocity $\boldsymbol{v}$ and rotational velocity $\boldsymbol{\omega}$.
-The optical flow $\mathbf{u}$ induced by $(\boldsymbol{v}, \boldsymbol{\omega})$ of a pixel $\mathbf{m} = (x,y)^\top$ can be obtained by \emph{Lemma 1}:
+Assuming a dynamic 3D Gaussian $G_{i}$ with velocity $\boldsymbol{v}^{\text{GS}}$, it is projected as image measurement $g_{i}$ under the constant camera instantaneous motion by translation velocity $\boldsymbol{v}$ and rotational velocity $\boldsymbol{\omega}$.
+The optical flow $\mathbf{u}$ induced by $(\boldsymbol{v}, \boldsymbol{\omega})$ of a pixel $\mathbf{m}= (x,y)^{\top}$ can be obtained by \emph{Lemma 1}: